Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 -	Change itineraries to itinerary process so that the users can save it
 -	Make a different thing call itinerary (JASON’S IDEA)
 -	Itinerary -> ItineraryProcess
--	ItineraryProcess has
+-	ItineraryProcess has:
   - Users (ID?)
   - Flights
   - Accommodations
-  - Etc (whatever was there before in Itinerary)
+  - Previous items in itinerary
 -	Also making object Itinerary for completed itineraries (ItineraryProcess is for uncompleted ones)
 -	ItineraryProcess stores user input and collects data from that
 -	Upon hitting continue, flights gets populated